Pro-poor Policy Vulnerable Markets Workshop

-Employers, skills development providers and marketing teams are among those who can benefit.
-Many market failures exist, for example youth complain about inaccessible opportunity, while employers and training providers struggle to reach vulnerable beneficiary markets.
-These problems can be solved if there’s a synthesis of economics, marketing and education policy frameworks.
+The Pro-poor Policy workshop addresses issues faced by employers, skills development providers and marketing teams who must attract youth to development interventions.
+Many market failures exist, for example youth complain about inaccessible opportunity, while stakeholders often struggle to reach vulnerable beneficiary markets.
+With reference to studies, we journey through a synthesis of economics, psychology, marketing and education to construct viable, relevant policy frameworks.

-- NEETs – people not in employment nor education and training
+NEETS are people not in employment nor education and training:

 Approximately 15 million persons aged 15-64 years were NEET in South Africa in 2016.
 This figure translates to 40.3% of the number of the 15-64 year olds who are NEET.
 The number of NEETs fluctuated between 2013 and 2016.
 The NEETs grew by almost 700 000 persons from about 14.1 million persons in 2013 to 14.8

 million persons in 2016.
 (DHET)

 Pro-poor Policy and NEETs

 10 am – 12 pm or 3 pm – 5 pm

 The Pro-poor and NEETs Vulnerable Market workshop, intended for a broad human and economic development community, facilitates discussions around:

 …the state of NEETs in a country implies a stagnation or decline in human capital, which is particularly worrying if it affects low-educated youth with little or no work experience.
 (OECD 2015)